bsiddiqui/whatever-the-weather/README.md

-historical weather visualization created by @kevinschmid and @bsiddiqui for CS171
+historical weather visualization handcoded with love by @kevinschmid and @bsiddiqui for CS171